The Tea Cupboard Treats Gift Box includes:

 - A 10 tea bag box of Murchie's Afternoon Blend: this special blend of smooth and fragrant Keemun, Darjeeling and Ceylon teas has been a customer favourite for over four decades

 - 10 pieces of Earl Grey Shortbread: rich, buttery and wonderfully crisp.
 Baked until golden, with citrussy Earl Grey tea in small batches from Murchie's kitchen.

-- A jar of delicious Blackberry Jam: perfect to serve with Murchie's scones or use for blackberry tarts!
+- A jar of delicious Lemon Curd: perfect to serve with Murchie's scones or use for lemon tarts!